 Silicone gel sheet: It is best to use at the initial stage of the scar.
 After the procedure, the patient needs to cover the scars with pads continuously for about 6 to 12 months.

-Pressure dressing: The doctors use high pressure and electric dressing to compress the wounds.
+Pressure dressing: The doctors use high pressure and elastic dressing to compress the wounds.
 This method is advisable after skin grafting or if the scar takes more than 2 weeks to heal.

 Other methods: Some other modes to remove hypertrophic scars include laser methods, cryotherapy, superficial x-ray treatment, and using creams and oils.